Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Results

-Based on the above analysis and exchange parameters, we simulated the FIRMS spectra with and without bond disorder.
-We employed three different approaches, as summarized in Fig.~\ref{fig:3}: LSWT, LLD (to account for finite temperature), and ED (to account for quantum corrections).
-Calculations for a clean system, Fig.~\ref{fig:3}a-c, show that two sharp single spin-flip modes entirely dominate in the $m\!=\!1/3$ UUD phase, with only weak continua of triple spin-flip excitations in ED at high energies (see SI Sec.~\ref{sec:si:mod}A).
-Simulations including disorder paint a different picture, Fig.~\ref{fig:3}d-f.
-To account for disorder in LSWT and LLD, we employ a spin vacancy model with two non-adjacent vacancies in a $9 \times 9$ supercell.
-In ED, due to system size constraints, we use a broken-bond model with $d_{zz}=1$ for two bonds in a $6 \times 3$ supercell, which equivalently reproduces the same excitations as the vacancy model (see SI Sec.~\ref{sec:si:mod}C).
-As the vacancy/disorder density is directly related to the intensity ratio between the dominant and satellite excitations, we change the system size at a fixed number of defects until simulations are in excellent agreement with the data (SI Sec .~\ref {sec:si:mod}B).
-Based on this ratio, we find that as little as 2.5\% of $\rm Co^{2+}$ vacancies is sufficient to successfully reproduce all aspects of our experimental data in the UUD phase.
+Based on the above analysis and exchange parameters, and the fact that all main and satellite modes in the UUD phase are resolution limited, we simulated the FIRMS spectra with and without vacancy disorder.
+We employed three different approaches, as summarized in Fig.~\ref{fig:4}: LSWT, LLD (to account for finite temperature), and ED (to account for quantum corrections).
+Calculations for a clean system, Fig.~\ref{fig:4}a-c, show that two sharp single spin-flip modes entirely dominate in the $m\!=\!1/3$ UUD phase, with only weak continua of triple spin-flip excitations in ED at high energies (see Supplementary Sec.
+II A).
+Simulations including disorder paint a different picture, Fig.~\ref{fig:4}d-f.
+To account for disorder in LSWT and LLD, we employ a spin vacancy model with non-adjacent vacancies in supercells up to size $18 \times 18$.
+In ED, due to system size constraints, we harness the spectroscopic equivalence between broken bond and vacancy models and use the former with $d_{zz}=1$ for two bonds in a $6 \times 3$ supercell, which equivalently reproduces the same excitations as the vacancy model (see Supplementary Sec.
+II C).
+As the vacancy/disorder density is directly related to the intensity ratio between the dominant and satellite excitations, we vary the number of defects (in multiples of 3) in the ($18\times18$) supercell until the simulations are in excellent agreement with the data (Supplementary Sec.
+IIB).
+We find that 2.3(8)\% of $\rm Co^{2+}$ vacancies is the most likely range of concentrations, as it successfully reproduces the intensity of all satellite modes in the UUD phase.
+A more naive analytical approach to estimate the vacancy concentration (Supplementary Sec.
+IIE), which neglects spectroscopic matrix elements, yields 3.2(14)\% of vacancies, within error bars of the more elaborate spin-wave-based method.